 If you install an extension from another website, the browser will disable it immediately after installation and inform you of this.
-If you trust the source, you can enable the extension for a single session by clicking Enable in the upper-left corner of the window:
+If this is a trusted source, you can enable the extension for one session by clicking the Enable link in the bottom left corner of the dialog window:

 |Catalog name||Link for updating extensions|

 Sometimes attackers try to replace the files in installed extensions with advertising files or malicious code.
 To protect you from this type of deception, the browser periodically verifies the authenticity of extensions.

 Yandex.Browser verifies the authenticity of extensions in order to protect users from fakes with advertising or malicious code.
 If your extension didn't pass verification, try to solve the problem in one of these ways:

 The Yandex.Browser beta version does not check extensions.

 Make sure that the user's version of the extension matches the version that you get when you click on the link in the update_url field in the manifest.json file.